pymc-devs/pymc-examples/examples/case_studies/Missing_Data_Imputation.myst.md

  - Missing at Random (MAR)
  - Missing Not at Random (MNAR)

-Each of these paradigms can be reduced to explicit definition in terms of the conditional probability of **pattern of missing data**.
+Each of these paradigms can be reduced to explicit definition in terms of the conditional probability regarding the **pattern of missing data**.
 The first pattern is the least concerning.
-The (MCAR) assumption states that the data are missing in a mnner that is unrelated to both the observed and unobserved parts of hthe realised data.
-It is haphazard due to the circumstance of the world $\phi$.
+The (MCAR) assumption states that the data are missing in a manner that is unrelated to both the observed and unobserved parts of the realised data.
+It is missing due to the haphazard circumstance of the world $\phi$.

 $$  P(M =1 | Y_{obs}, Y_{miss}, \phi) = P(M =1 | \phi) $$

 whereas the second pattern (MAR) allows that the reasons for missingness can be function of the observed data and circumstances of the world.
-Occaisionally this is called a case of *ignorable* missingness because estimation can proceed in good faith on the basis of the observed data with perhaps a concern for precision.
+Some times this is called a case of *ignorable* missingness because estimation can proceed in good faith on the basis of the observed data.
+There may be a loss of precision, but the inference should be sound.

 $$  P(M =1 | Y_{obs}, Y_{miss}, \phi) = P(M =1 | Y_{obs}, \phi) $$

-But the most nefarious sort of missing data is when the missingness is a function of something outside the observed data, and the equation cannot be reduced further.
+The most nefarious sort of missing data is when the missingness is a function of something outside the observed data, and the equation cannot be reduced further.
 Efforts at imputation and estimation more generally may become more difficuly in this final case because of the risk of confounding.
 This is a case of *non-ignorable* missingness.

 $$  P(M =1 | Y_{obs}, Y_{miss}, \phi) $$